tradle/bots/README.md

 - [Contributing](#contributing)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Digital Identity Platform
+Tradle has created an identity platform on blockchain.
+Blockchain allowed us to create a self-souvereign identity that is owned by you, not by any institution or the government.
+We have used this identoty platform to then build a Know Your Customer (KYC) product form the banks and insurance companies.
+And now you can build your own applications on this platform.
+There is much to be said on the topic of identity, and we have a lot of materials on the subject to share with you.
+This paragragraph is a temporary stub, which will soon be expanded.

 ## What the bot is this?
 [Apps are dying, long live the bots](http://www.wired.co.uk/article/here-come-the-bots).